core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Consistently, when building the two OSCORE 'external_aad' to process messages protected with Group OSCORE in this OSCORE group, (see {{Section 3.4 of I-D.ietf-core-oscore-groupcomm}}), the element 'alg_pairwise_key_agreement' within the 'algorithms' arrays is set to the CBOR simple value `null` (0xf6).

-If a deterministic request is used as phantom observation request for a group observation, the server does not assist clients that are interested to take part in the group observation but do not support deterministic requests.
+If a deterministic request is used as a phantom observation request for a group observation, the server does not assist clients that are interested in taking part in the group observation but do not support deterministic requests.
 This is consistent with the fact that the setup in question already relies on a lot of agreed pre-configuration.

 Therefore, the following holds when a group observation for a target resource relies on a deterministic request as a phantom observation request.